IsmaeelAkram/icloud-linux/README.md

      ```

 4. **Start the Service**:
-   - The installation process will prompt you to specify a mount point (default: `~/iCloud`).
+   - The installation process will prompt you to specify a mount point (recommended: `/home/<user>/iCloud`).
 The service will be enabled and started automatically:
      ```bash
      systemctl enable --now icloud
      ```